|

 "Even though your every word, O incorporeal herald, drops into my heart like a new flame of truth that illuminates and gives warmth, nevertheless all the clouds of my ignorance have not been enlightened and dispersed.
 There is still a dark cloud overhanging my view.

+"I set out with my knights to battle for the honorable cross and golden freedom.
+The Asiatic Sultan came with his hordes to our hearth for the purpose of pillaging and destruction.
+I do not understand, O great servant of God, why the will of the Most High is inclined to grant victory to those, who ridicule the cross and deprive a baptized nation of its freedom?"
 To this the messenger of God replied: "When the baptized mock the cross through their transgressions, then the All-Seeing permits the unbaptized to mock it even more, so that the baptized may be mindful of it and be ashamed.
 For great ridicule on the part of the unbaptized is more tolerable for Him than small ridicule on the part of the baptized.
 You know that the honorable cross is the cross of the Son of God, and that it signifies suffering for that for which He suffered.
 Before Him, the cross was dishonorable, and only dishonorable men carried it.
 But from the time when this dishonorable symbol was given honor by the One, from whom is desired every honor in heaven or on earth, by touching it with His body and washing it with His blood — from that time this symbol has become the greatest symbol of honor in both worlds.

 "For the greatest symbol of honor you have been fighting today, O banner-bearer of Christ.
 In fact you have spent your entire life fighting for the honorable cross against false brethren, while today you have been fighting against open — and so much more honest — enemies of the cross.
 Your false brethren would be ashamed and your enemies would be terrified, if they knew the significance of the honorable cross, against which they have risen up.
 For now, however, their eyes have been blinded, and they are unable to see this.
 Only through bearing the cross voluntarily does one come to know the importance of the cross.
 Whoever bears the cross, also knows that the cross is the way, the truth, and life.
 And so, because the way is love, and the truth is love, and the life is love, the cross also symbolizes love — the supreme symbol of love!
 To bear the cross means to bear witness to one's love for God through suffering.
 The cross is the witness of holy love.
 Whoever does not show this evidence, has no holy love within him.
 No sort of words and no sort of gifts can bear witness to love as well as the cross can.
 Therefore the Son of God gave himself to be crucified on the cross, in order to give eternal evidence of His eternal love.